(treprostinil) Inhalation Solution

 - water pills (diuretics)

 - rifampin (Rimactane, Rifadin, Rifamate, Rifater)

 Know the medicines you take.
 Keep a list of them and show it to your healthcare provider and specialty pharmacist when you get a new medicine.

 How should I take Tyvaso?

-- If you miss a dose of Tyvaso take it as soon as you remember.
+- If you miss a dose of Tyvaso, take your usual dose as soon as possible.

 What are the possible side effects of Tyvaso?

 - Low blood pressure (symptomatic hypotension).
 If you have low blood pressure, Tyvaso may lower your blood pressure more.

 - Bleeding problems.
 Tyvaso may increase the risk of bleeding in people who take blood thinners (anticoagulants).